 Taking the fires in Australia as an example, dozens of people died, as many as 3 billion wild animals suffered, and the fire spread over huge areas, almost the size of the Czech Republic and Slovakia combined!
 Many people have lost their possessions and animals have lost their natural habitat.
 Among the animals most affected by wildfires are koalas, for example, which are not found anywhere else in the world.
 According to WWF-Australia, over 60,000 of them died.
 Although this species has been under protection since 1927, it’s possible that it will become extinct within the next 30 years.

 The taigas of Siberia also burn every year, glaciers are melting at a record pace, and more and more frequent cyclones are wreaking havoc...
 The effects of climate change can be observed not only in remote parts of the world, but also in Europe and North America.
 From year to year, summers seem to be getting hotter, we struggle with droughts alternately with violent storms and tornadoes.
 In winter we see snow less often, because the temperatures drop only slightly below zero.
 Not so long ago, during the winter period, snowdrifts and severe frosts were commonplace.
 Each year, new records for the highest monthly temperature are broken around the world.
 The international media is sounding the alarm "Let's start acting before it's too late!".
-Fortunately, the general knowledge about climate change is growing, and more and more ordinary people often follow celebrities, politicians and artists in promoting environmental activities.
+Fortunately, general knowledge about climate change is growing, and more and more ordinary people often follow celebrities, politicians and artists in promoting environmental activities.
 In New York, a clock, which until now showed the real time, has begun to count down to the climate catastrophe.
 This is the so-called "zero hour", i.e. the moment when the average temperature on Earth has risen by 1.5 °C. Not only will we be threatened by droughts or strong cyclones, but we will also face problems with food production, and thus migration and possible conflicts over inhabitable areas.
 In September 2020 the clock displayed exactly 7 years and there is an online version to see the current time we have left available at https://climateclock.world.